rcardin/rcardin.github.io/_drafts/template-method-pattern-revised.markdown

 Moreover, the abuse of the Template Method pattern tends to generate deep hierarchies of _concrete_ classes.
 Let's return to our example.
 One day, your boss ask you to extend the above code to handle more than one type of storage.
 He wants the software to be able to read both from local filesystem and from the cloud, or from distributed filesystems like HDFS.

 Easy, you think.
-We already have a primitive method, `read`, that I can override to allow my program to read from any kind of storage.
+We already have a primitive method, `create` (`read` is reserved to unmurshall byetes into object-oriented structures), that I can override to allow my program to read from any kind of storage.
 You are a smart boy.

 {% highlight scala %}
 class CsvApplication() extends GenericApplication { /* ... */ }
 class CsvOnHDFSApplication() extends GenericApplication { /* ... */
-  override def read(doc: Document) = { /* Some implementation */ }
+  override def create(fileName: String): Document = { /* Some implementation */ }
 }
 class CsvOnCloudApplication() extends GenericApplication { /* ... */
-  override def read(doc: Document) = { /* Some implementation */ }
+  override def create(fileName: String): Document = { /* Some implementation */ }
 }
 // And so on...
 {% endhighlight %}